elviosak/plugin-wingmenu/README.md

 ```

-#### Note: it's not well integrated with LXQt Themes, use it with "System" theme.
+#### Note: it's not well integrated with LXQt Themes, try it with "System" theme.

-If everything was successful you should have a new plugin ready to be added to your panel, named `Wing Menu (wingmenu)`.
+If everything was successful, you should have a new plugin ready to be added to your panel, named `Wing Menu (wingmenu)`.